farzadrastegar/setup-hadoop/README.md

          $ yum install ambari-server

    7.2.
+Initialize Ambari.

-Initialize Ambari (installs Java by default).
-If you already installed Java on hadoop cluster nodes, skip this step and go to 7.2.1.
+   7.2.1.
+(If Java NOT already installed in hadoop nodes) initialize Ambari (installs Java by default).
+If you already installed Java on hadoop cluster nodes, skip this step and go to 7.2.2.

          $ ambari-server setup

-   7.2.1.
-(Optional) In case you already installed Java on hadoop cluster nodes and would like to skip Java installation during initializing Ambari, use the following command instead of the command in 7.2.
+   7.2.2.
+(If Java already installed in hadoop nodes) in case you already installed Java on hadoop cluster nodes and would like to skip Java installation during initializing Ambari, use the following command instead of the command in 7.2.1.

          $ ambari-server setup -j /usr/java/default

+   7.2.3.
+Decide if you would like to go with Ambari's default database.

+   7.2.3.1.
+(Recommended) When the following question appears, press ENTER and choose the default database configuration.
+Then, go to 7.4.

+         Enter advanced database configuration [y/n] (n)?

-   7.2.2.
-Say YES to the following question during the setup and enter database information if necessary.
+   7.2.3.2.
+(OR) Say YES to the following question during the setup and enter database information if necessary.

          Enter advanced database configuration [y/n] (n)? y

-   7.3.
+   7.2.3.2.1.
 When you see the following message, enter the command mentioned below to fill up ambari database with the schema.

          Ambari Server 'setup' completed successfully.
          $ mysql -u ambari -p ambari < /var/lib/ambari-server/resources/Ambari-DDL-MySQL-CREATE.sql

-   7.3.1.
+   7.2.3.2.2.
 Download mysql JDBC connector jar file from this link (https://dev.mysql.com/downloads/connector/j/5.1.html) and copy it to /usr/share/java.
 We downloaded mysql-connector-java-5.1.46.jar.

          $ mv mysql-connector-java-5.1.46.jar /usr/share/java
          $ ambari-server setup --jdbc-db=mysql --jdbc-driver=/usr/share/java/mysql-connector-java-5.1.46.jar

-   7.3.2.
+   7.2.3.2.3.
 Edit ambari.properties config file and add the following line to it.

          $ vim /etc/ambari-server/conf/ambari.properties
          (inside the file add a line as follows)